Gyanendu01/Python-Practice-Problems/Problem 31/README.md

         User input: this is a sentence

-        User input: THIS IS A SENTENCE
+        Updated input: THIS IS A SENTENCE